-- soft mortar = easy to rake out
+- Soft mortar = easy to rake out.

-- hard or inconsistent mortar strength = difficult and time-consuming to remove
+- Hard or inconsistent mortar strength = difficult and time-consuming to remove.

-- the suggested times below exclude scaffolding and assume flush or standard pointing
+- The suggested times below exclude scaffolding and assume flush or standard pointing.

 Small chimney – less than one day.

-Medium chimney – one day.
+Medium chimney – half a day.

-Large chimney – two days minimum.
+Large chimney – one day minimum.

 Whether you are planning to repoint the brickwork yourself or get a professional in, a significant expense is the access equipment you’ll need.